By Gary Potter

 This lost world is very important to us at this webproject.
 And this piece by Gary Potter can do so much to introduce it to a new audience in a vivid way.

-Unfortunately, we have not been without certain reservations regarding Potter’s writing.
-Indeed it is only after interior struggles that we publish it – with some very minor editing.
+Unfortunately, we are not without some relatively minor reservations regarding Potter’s writing.
+Indeed, it is only after interior struggles that we publish it – with some very minor editing.

 What is the problem here?

 Perhaps ultimately the problem is that Potter FEELS with a heart that is alive.
 He is not trapped in a secular, materialistic zeitgeist and his heart weeps for what he knows that modern society has forgotten.